Wasserman White Family Law named among 2024 Best Women-Owned Businesses in Maryland

 Marijuana and Child Custody Cases

 The decriminalization of marijuana, as well as the legalization of medical marijuana, are less than 10 years old in the state of Maryland.
 As a result, the use of marijuana in child custody cases may lead to varying results.
-All child custody determinations are made considering the best interest of the child.
-When it comes to marijuana and child custody, there are some important questions to consider:

 • How does the parent’s use of the substance impact their ability to parent?